What is the Best Way to Learn Spanish?

 While there is agreement over what to learn in Spanish and in which order, there are a lot of different methods used in the classroom to teach Spanish.

 We have been teaching Spanish at the FU International Academy in Tenerife for twenty years.
 Our experience led to the creation of our system of learning.
 Once you have an excellent syllabus in place, you need good teaching techniques.
-This is why we base our actual day-to-day teaching methods on scientific research
+This is why we base our actual day-to-day teaching methods on scientific research.

 The best way to teach is by using different styles and methods rather than just sticking to one outdated plan that you first saw written in chalk on a blackboard!
 We design each class with relevant and varied activities that help you learn and stay motivated.